 Homeowners insurance doesn’t cover damage caused by earthquakes, flooding, or pests (like squirrels or mice), so if any of these cause damage to your solar panel system, your insurer won’t reimburse you for the loss.

-Do solar panels increase home insurance rates?
+Can solar panels increase your home insurance rates?

 What is an umbrella policy for solar panels?

 In some states, utility companies require customers to carry liability insurance if they generate solar power.
 By requiring liability insurance, the utility is protecting itself from legal expenses (related to injury or property damage) caused by a customer’s net metering system malfunctioning.

 Generally speaking, the larger your system, the more liability coverage you’ll have to carry.
 In Florida, for example, homeowners with solar panel systems greater than 10 kilowatts (kW) in size are required to carry $1 million in liability coverage.

 Although homeowners insurance includes personal liability coverage, most companies only let you carry up to $500,000 of it, so where do you find the other half a million in coverage?
 By purchasing a personal umbrella policy.

 Personal umbrella insurance provides policyholders with additional liability coverage that goes beyond their home and auto insurance coverage limits.
 In the event that your home or auto insurance liability limits are maxed out during a claim, your umbrella policy will kick in to cover any additional liability expenses.

 This coverage is typically offered in increments of $1 million and up to $5 million, with a base policy costing around $300 a year.